Categorisation of polymers

 The introduction of these polymers are in the exempted category:

-- Polymers that meet our polymer of concern (PLC) criteria and are not high molecular weight polymers with lung overloading potential
+- Polymers that meet our polymer of low concern (PLC) criteria and are not high molecular weight polymers with lung overloading potential

 - Polymers that meet our criteria of a ‘low concern biological polymer’